tforde4623/Spas-for-Paws/README.md

 ### Usage

-In mySQL workbench, setup the database using schema.sql.
+In mySQL workbench, setup the database using schema.sql.<br />
-In VS Code terminal, install the npm dependencies, then use <i>node server.js</i> to run the app in the terminal.
+In VS Code terminal, install the npm dependencies, then use <i>node server.js</i> to run the app in the terminal.<br />
-In a browser, navigate to http://localhost:8080/ to view the site.
+In a browser, navigate to http://localhost:8080/ to view the site.<br />

 ### Installation